***On the job market: please contact me about career opportunities in NLP/ML research***

-I am a Ph.D. student in Computer Science at the University of Maryland.
-My research primarily focuses on problems in machine learning and natural language processing.
+I am a Ph.D. candidate in Computer Science at the University of Maryland.
+My research focuses on problems in natural language processing and machine learning.
 I am advised by Jordan Boyd-Graber

 Outside of computer science research, I am an avid mountain climber.
-I grew up climbing mountains with my mom and will continue to pursue this passion throughout my life.
-The scenic pictures on this website are taken by me during backpacking trips.
+I grew up climbing mountains with my mom and will continue to pursue this passion.
+I also really enjoy playing the piano.

 - Michelle Yuan, Benjamin Van Durme, and Jordan Boyd-Graber.
 Multilingual Anchoring: Interactive Topic Modeling and Alignment Across Languages.
 Neural Information Processing Systems, 2018.